 What steps will you take to enhance student leadership in the classroom?

-You will impress your interviewer if you have done your homework and taken the time to learn about the school district and the position and it also shows that you are interested in working within their environment.
+You will impress your interviewer if you have done your homework and taken the time to learn about the school district and the position.
+It also shows that you are interested in working within their environment.

-Don’t go to an interview empty handed but on the flip side don’t go with your hands full of things.
+Don’t go to an interview empty-handed, but don’t go with your hands full of things on the flip side.
 It’s a good idea to bring a copy of your resume, cover letter, and philosophy of education statement, as well as a portfolio.

 They may or may not want to review your teaching portfolio.
 Bring yours just in case.

-Performing these preparations will not only improve your overall interview performance, but it will also alleviate much of the stress.
+Performing these preparations will not only improve your overall interview performance but will also alleviate much of the stress.

 10 Steps to Make an Interview Less Stressful